 The only breed of sheep to originate from Virginia, and one of the few feral populations found in the world, these are descended from sheep brought to Hog Island during the colonial period.
 The population remained isolated for centuries and was shaped through natural selection rather than human intervention.
 They are considered a good representation of historic sheep of the colonial period.
 The breed is listed as critically endangered by the ALBC.
 We are actively engaged in the preservation of this breed through our breeding program.
 Read more…

-We are a member of the American Livestock Breeds Conservancy, the pioneer, non-profit organization in the U.S. organization working to conserve historic breeds and genetic diversity in livestock.
+We are a member of The Livestock Conservancy, the pioneer, non-profit organization in the U.S. organization working to conserve historic breeds and genetic diversity in livestock.